JetBrains/Exposed/documentation-website/Writerside/topics/Table-Definition.md

 The `FOREIGN KEY` SQL constraint links two tables.
 A foreign key is a column from one table that refers to the primary key or columns with a unique index from another table.
 To configure a foreign key on a column, use `reference()` or `optReference()` methods.
 The latter lets the foreign key accept a `null` value.
+To configure a foreign key on multiple columns, use `foreignKey()` directly within an `init` block.

 `reference()` and `optReference()` methods have several parameters: